eic/tutorial-geometry-development-using-dd4hep/_episodes/03-modifying-geometry.md

 > Note: To speed up compilation, you may add the options `-j4` to the last command, where `4` corresponds to the number of cores you can use.
 {: .callout}

 This will install the geometry into the directory `~/eic/epic/install/` (and subdirectories).
-You will notice that `~/eic/epic/install/share/epic` contains the same files that we explored earlier.
+You will notice that `~/eic/epic/install/share/epic` contains the same files that we explored earlier inside the `/opt/detector` directory.

 As before, we now need to load the environment for this geometry.
 We can again use the `setup.sh` script for this, though now we must use the one installed in our local installation directory:
 ```console
 $ source install/setup.sh
 ```
-(Note: You will notice that this script warns about not loading the `ip6` geometry.
-If you are running this in the same `eic-shell` session as before, the `BEAMLINE_PATH` environment variable should still be set to point to the central `ip6` geometry repository, which is fine.
-If you are running this in a separate session, please source the central `setup.sh` file first, and then source the local `setup.sh` file.)

 When we run `dd_web_display --export $DETECTOR_PATH/$DETECTOR_CONFIG.xml` now, we will use the local geometry parametrization and the local geometry plugins.
 (Note: As before, downloads of fieldmaps and calibration files will be necessary.)